rafaelfiume/Prosciutto-Mob/README.md

 * ~~Request advice sad path~~
 * ~~Improve UI displaying product details when clicking on an item in the list~~
 * ~~Improve UI displaying a illustrative picture of the product in the Details View~~
-* Show a picture and description of the product according to the product variety (wip)
+* ~~Show a picture and description of the product according to the product variety~~

 ## Running the App